cloudflare/workers-honeycomb-logger/README.md

   sampleRates?: SampleRates | SampleRateFn //Either an object or function that configured sampling ([See below](#dynamic-sampling)) sendTraceContext?: boolean | RegExp //set this to true to send a TraceContext with all fetch requests.
 With a Regex, we will check the URL against the regex first.
 Defaults to 'false' serviceName?: string //The serviceName you want to see in Honeycomb.
-Defaults to 'worker' data?: any //Any static data that you want to add to every request.
-This could be a service or the version for example.
-}
+Defaults to 'worker' }
 ```